davidsherlock/edd-commission-notes/README.md

 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/davidsherlock/edd-commission-notes/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features.
-Please open an issue beforehand if one does not currently exist.
+Please open an issue before-hand if one does not currently exist.
 3. Provide feedback and suggestions on [enhancements](https://github.com/davidsherlock/edd-commission-notes/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)